Alessio1599/EEG-processing/README.md

     └── time-domain-analysis.m
 ```

-This repository is designed to apply initial preprocessing steps to EEG data collected during a 3-stimulus auditory oddball task.
-The data preprocessing includes various signal processing techniques essential for preparing the EEG data for further analysis.

 ## 3-stimulus auditory oddball task
 The experiment consists of a 3-stimulus auditory oddball task, where the subject is exposed to three types of auditory stimuli: